rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/install-kubernetes.md

 ### 3. Install K3s

 Rancher needs to be installed on a supported Kubernetes version.
-To find out which versions of Kubernetes are supported for your Rancher version, refer to the [support maintenance terms.](https://rancher.com/support-maintenance-terms/)
+To find out which versions of Kubernetes are supported for your Rancher version, refer to the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/).

-To specify the K3s version, use the INSTALL_K3S_VERSION environment variable when running the K3s installation script.
+To specify the K3s (Kubernetes) version, use the INSTALL_K3S_VERSION (e.g., `INSTALL_K3S_VERSION="v1.24.10+k3s1"`) environment variable when running the K3s installation script.

 Obtain the K3s binary from the [releases](https://github.com/k3s-io/k3s/releases) page, matching the same version used to get the airgap images tar.
 Also obtain the K3s install script at https://get.k3s.io